recp/AssetKit/README.md

 I've also created a basic program (included a screenshot of render result and dae) to show full steps: [simple-collada-viewer](http://github.com/recp/simple-collada-viewer) (todo: outdated.)
 </p>

+## Features

+- Single interface for glTF 2.0 (with extensions), COLLADA 1.4/1.4.1/1.5, Wawefront Obj and others...
+- Very very small and very fast library
+- Javascript-like API to get URL or ID `obj = ak_getObjectById(doc, objectId)`...
+- Options to Generate Mesh Normals *(Default: enabled)*
+- Option to Triangulate Polygons *(Default: enabled)*
+- Option to change Coordinate System *(Default: enabled)*
+- Option to calculate Bounding Boxes *(Default: enabled)*
+- Unique and Flexible Coordinate System
+  - Support multiple coordinate system
+  - Can convert any coordinate system to another with adding transform or with changing transform, vertex data...
+- Unique and Flexible Memory Management System
+  - Hierarchical unique memory management
+    - When a node is freed then all sub memories will be freed
+  - COLLADA's **sid** and **ID** values are mapped to memory nodes itself to reduce memory size and make it easy to manage things.
+  - Allow attach ID, sid or user data to a memory node
+- Will be optimized to be fastest, smallest and most flexible, extendible Asset loader.
+- [ ] Documentation
+- [ ] Cmake support
+- [ ] Tests

 <table>
 <tr>
 <td width="50%">